justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-an-exchange-rate-provider/README.md

 }
 ```

 > We identify the currencies we need by their currency codes, which we then compare to a JSON array of currencies to get their respective rates.
 Finally we perform the calculation and return the result as a `BigDecimal`.
-While they are less important details for this example, you can also see this class's implementation of `_getStaticExchangeRates` and `_getRateForCode` by visiting [F2Y1ExchangeRateProvider.java](./liferay-f2y1.zip/f2y1-impl/src/main/java/com/acme/f2y1/internal/commerce/currency/util/F2Y1ExchangeRateProvider.java).
+While they are less important details for this example, you can also see `_getStaticExchangeRates` and `_getRateForCode` by visiting [F2Y1ExchangeRateProvider.java](./liferay-f2y1.zip/f2y1-impl/src/main/java/com/acme/f2y1/internal/commerce/currency/util/F2Y1ExchangeRateProvider.java).
 >
 > We need to use the `CommerceCurrency` object for the two currencies to get the information we need, like their currency codes.
 To find more methods you can use with a `CommerceCurrency` object, see [CommerceCurrency.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-currency-api/src/main/java/com/liferay/commerce/currency/model/CommerceCurrency.java) and [CommerceCurrencyModel.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-currency-api/src/main/java/com/liferay/commerce/currency/model/CommerceCurrencyModel.java).